 Sadly, the pressure on the infrastructure is creating more and more tension between residents, tourist boards and motorhomers.
 A few irresponsible idiots who leave rubbish and human waste lying around have led to many more restrictions on where you can legally park overnight, and there is increasing pressure to shut down even more places- especially in the heavily congested areas of the Isle of Skye and NC500.

-- Only stay up to 3 nights in any one place
+- Only stay one night in any one place

-- Keep well away from buildings unless you seek owner's permission
+- Keep well away from buildings and don't block anyone's view (unless you seek owner's permission)

 - Take away all litter